 - A 5 comes out

-What is “inside the machine” and what it does, for now, does not matter much.
+What is “inside the machine” and what it does, for now, doesn’t matter much to us.
 What matters is that it works and that we can use it to calculate square roots.

-The process of using a function is called “calling” or “invoking” the function (which sounds like sacrificing a goat 🐐 in a pentateuch to call the evil one, but what can I do… that’s what it’s called).
+The process of using a function is called “calling” or “invoking” the function (which sounds like sacrificing a goat 🐐 in a pentacle to summon the devil, but what can I do… that’s what it’s called).

 suma(3, 5)

-Although this is not the case in all languages.
-For example, in Haskell or F#, you simply use the function name
+Although not in all languages it’s like that.
+For example, in Haskell or F# they simply use the function name.

 suma 3 5

 In any case, the concept is the same.
-Invoking a function that has been defined, for it to execute its task.
+Invoke a function that has been defined, so that it executes its task.

 Let’s see how functions are defined in different programming languages.

-In statically typed languages, it is common to use the return type of the function to begin the definition.
+In strongly typed languages, the return type of the function is usually used to start its definition.
 Examples of this are C++, C#, and Java:

 void miFuncion() {